 I was anxious about this: These two selections represent the majority of my second-semester work with my honors students.
 “They are banned, I have no second semester,” I told anyone who’d listen.
 I decided if they got banned, I’d just do Lord of the Flies instead of Mockingbird.
 It’s already on our vetted list for our school.
 (That’s another joy: all novels we read in school must be vetted.
 Who does the vetting?
 The school district that recommends it?
 No — teachers who are told to teach it.
 “That way,” they cleverly explained, “if it gets challenged in one school, it’s not necessarily challenged everywhere.”
 I just think they wanted us to do their job for them.)
 As for Shakespeare, I thought I’d do a greatest hits type unit: I can teach excerpts without the vetting process (though I do still have to list it on my “List of things you might get nervous about” document).

-The third book was one that I’ve never taught because our district reserves it for senior year in college: 1984.
+The third book was one that I’ve never taught because our district reserves it for senior year in high school: 1984.
 That’s right: they wanted to limit access to a book about a totalitarian regime that limited access to information.
 That’s ironic enough, but one of the reasons someone protested was because — you’re probably not ready for this level of complete and utter ignorance — it’s pro-communist.
 That’s right: 1984, banned in the Communist Soviet Union, is pro-communist.
 “Tell me you’ve never read the book without telling me you’ve never read the book,” was the common response among English teachers in our school.

 In the end, though, the board was reasonable and declined to ban any of those books.
 And I can’t believe I just used the word “reasonable” to describe a very basic tenet at the foundation of our constitution.

 But it is a temporary victory: those board members can be replaced, and as previously explained, they’re not elected.
 They’re appointed.
-And given South Carolinian’s current MAGA-happy political orgasm (a very deliberate word choice: you did see the footage of Trump simulating fellatio with a microphone stand at one of his final rallies, didn’t you?), members of that board are likely to be increasingly conspiratorially minded and less reasonable with each appointment.
+And given South Carolinians’ current MAGA-happy political orgasm (a very deliberate word choice: you did see the footage of Trump simulating fellatio with a microphone stand at one of his final rallies, didn’t you?), members of that board are likely to be increasingly conspiratorially minded and less reasonable with each appointment.

 It’s a wonderful time to be an English teacher in South Carolina.